HMS-Core/hms-react-native-plugin/README.md

 [![license](https://img.shields.io/badge/license-Apache--2.0-green)](./LICENCE)

-This repo contains the source code for HMS React-Native first-party plugins that plugins developed by the HMS Core team.
+This repo contains the source code for HMS React-Native first-party plugins, which are developed by the HMS Core team.

 These plugins enable access to using kit-specific APIs.
 For more information about plugins, and how to use them, see